koto-lang/koto.dev/website/README.md

 Useful commands for working on the website are collected in a [`justfile`](https://github.com/casey/just), installation instructions for `just` are [here](https://github.com/casey/just#installation).

+[git-lfs](https://git-lfs.com) is used for archiving old versions of the playground.

 ### Main Site

 The main site is built with [Zola](https://getzola.org), installation instructions [here](https://www.getzola.org/documentation/getting-started/installation/).